Several medical societies have collaborated on a new set of guidelines that recommend against widespread screening for blocked neck arteries.

 Widespread screening or routine ultrasound for blocked neck arteries to determine stroke risk is not necessary, according to new guidelines from the American Heart Association/American Stroke Association, American College of Cardiology, American Association of Neurological Surgeons, and several other groups.

-also state that carotid endarterectomy and carotid stenting are reasonable and effective ways to treat blocked neck arteries, though some patients may be a better candidate for one procedure over the other.
+The guidelines also state that carotid endarterectomy and carotid stenting are reasonable and effective ways to treat blocked neck arteries, though some patients may be a better candidate for one procedure over the other.
 When the carotid arteries on the side of the neck or vertebral arteries alongside the spinal column become clogged, less blood gets to the brain and the risk of stroke increases.

 The writing committee, which included a wide range of specialists on stroke prevention, agreed there is not sufficient evidence of benefit for widespread screening.
-However, if a physicians hears abnormal blood flow when listening to a patient’s neck arteries, or if two or more risk factors are present, “then it is a reasonable approach,” said Jonathan L. Halperin, MD, professor of medicine at the Mount Sinai School of Medicine in New York, in a press release
+However, if a physicians hears abnormal blood flow when listening to a patient’s neck arteries, or if two or more risk factors are present, “then it is a reasonable approach,” said Jonathan L. Halperin, MD, professor of medicine at the Mount Sinai School of Medicine in New York, in a press release.

 “The guidelines will provide new information and evidence to help clinicians select treatment approaches with their patients,” said Thomas G. Brott, MD, professor of neurology and director of research at the Mayo Clinic campus in Jacksonville, FL.